mlswg/mls-architecture/draft-ietf-mls-architecture.md

  -  receive a message from someone in the group.

 At the cryptographic level, clients (and by extension members in groups) have equal permissions.
-For instance, any member can add or remove another client in a group.
+For instance, any member can add or remove another member in a group.
 This is in contrast to some designs in which there is a single group controller who can modify the group.
 MLS is compatible with having group administration restricted to certain users, but we assume that those